Analytics of Longitudinal System Monitoring Data for Performance Prediction: Influencing Job Scheduling Decisions

 \section{Influencing Job Scheduling Decisions}

-In this section, we demonstrate how the findings in this paper could be used by a job scheduler for labeling jobs in the incoming queue as likely to run relatively fast or slow.
-We use the feature importances derived from the application-agnostic models in Section~\ref{sec:agnostic} (Figure~\ref{fig:exp3-imp}) to select a few features that the job scheduler can monitor continuously.
-The hypothesis is that by using a relatively small number of features (network counters) and analyzing their values when a new job is ready to be scheduled, the job scheduler can quickly decide if the job will run slow or fast.
+We now discuss how the findings in previous sections could be used by a job scheduler or HPC user for labeling incoming jobs in the queue as likely to run relatively fast or slow.
+The hypothesis is that by selecting a small number of features (network counters) based on feature importances, and analyzing their values when a new job is ready to be scheduled, the job scheduler can quickly determine if the job will run slow or fast.
+If this succeeds, a job scheduler can decide to monitor certain features continuously, based on feature importances derived from the application-agnostic models in Section~\ref{sec:agnostic}.

-We selected the three most important features for the application-agnostic models in Figure~\ref{fig:exp3-imp}: {\tt NUM\_GROUPS}, {\tt RT\_STL\_COL}, and {\tt RT\_STL\_GBL}.
-By analyzing the values of these features for each sample (job) in three of our datasets (AMG 512, MILC 512, and miniVite 128), we classify each sample as ``likely fast'' or ''likely slow'' based on whether in the five minutes prior to that job running, the system-wide values of these three counters were below the median or above the median respectively.
+We select the three most important features from the application-agnostic models in Figure~\ref{fig:exp3-imp}: {\tt NUM\_GROUPS}, {\tt RT\_STL\_GBL}, and {\tt RT\_STL\_COL}.
+Next, we classify samples (jobs) in three of our datasets (AMG 512, MILC 512, and miniVite 128) as ``likely fast'' or ``likely slow'' based on whether the system-wide values of these three counters in the five minutes prior to that job running were below or above the median of all observed values respectively.
+Once the jobs in a dataset have been classified into likely fast or slow based on the values of the selected network counters, we analyze their actual execution times (ground truth) to check if our classification is statistically significant.